whitneyburton/portfolios/students/1511/erinna-chen/20160311-erinna-chen-m2.markdown

 Occasionally you (like anyone else) can come across as brusque, this - combined with the fact that you're incredibly knowledgeable - can be misinterpreted as arrogance.
 I know that you have nothing but the best of intentions, and I find pairing with you to be very rewarding - but someone who is more self-conscious or more sensitive may misinterpret you and come out bruised.
 I think your laughter is most-often misinterpreted, you're just laughing at the situation (or just in general) and people may think you're laughing at them / their lack of knowledge.
 Don't stop laughing!
 But maybe resist the urge when talking to people about skill?
 You're undeniably a strong programmer - resist the urge to compete / prove your skill - you're already crushing it.

+* __Horace Williams:__ (Instructor)
+Did I ever make you feel...
+Intimidated, Unheard
+You sometimes make dismissive acknowledgements ("Yeah...") when someone is explaining or talking about something.

+Hard to say if I have just gotten more comfortable working with you or if you have gotten more relaxed, but I feel less tense working with you now than when you first came to Turing.
+Keep up the intense intellect, but don't be afraid to soften it with some humor.

+Keep bringing out the sense of humor.
+Try to be patient and hear people out even if you know what they are going to say or they are wrong.

+I may have been an erinna skeptic at first but with more time I have really appreciated getting to know you.
+I think you have a really positive influence on the students (and staff) around you, even if they don't want to admit it.

 ### Giving Feedback
 * __Sekhar Paladugu(1508):__ (Posse-mate)